john-yohan-park/Craigslist_Scraper/README.md

 Written in Python

 ## Introduction
-Searches Craigslist nationwide to see if someone is selling an item you're looking for
+Searches Craigslist nationwide to see if someone is selling an item you're searching for

 ## System Requirements
 Name           | Terminal Command